 Superintendent Jerry A. Lewis

-Dr. Lewis is entering his 21st year with the White Salmon Valley School District.
+Dr. Lewis is entering his 24th year with the White Salmon Valley School District.
 He has served in a variety of capacities including High School CTE Teacher, Career and Technical Education Director, District Technology Director, District Computer and Networking IT Support, Deputy Superintendent, and Superintendent.
 He received his Superintendent’s Certificate from Washington State University and his doctorate in K-12 Teaching and Leadership from Walden University.
 Jerry was one of 26 superintendents selected nation-wide in 2013 to participate in the first AASA National Superintendent Certification program.
 He graduated from this two year program on February 26, 2015.
-This year he has been selected to participate in AASA’s first National Principal Supervisor Academy
+He was selected to participate in AASA’s first 2017-2018 National Principal Supervisor Academy and completed that program.

 Our district is facing a start to the new school year like we have never experienced before.
 The COVID-19 Pandemic has deeply impacted the way we can safely reopen schools for our students and staff.
 We learned a lot about remote learning from the last three months of the 2019-20 school year.
 Most of the summer was spent planning for how we would reopen our schools based on the required guidance we received from the state.
 The district created a reopening school task force and many workgroups to help with our planning efforts for reopening our schools in either a hybrid or remote learning model.
 Our school board was also very involved in this process.